 Second approach: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

 Either way, it opens a new window to create a Pie Chart.
-Here, we assigned a new name to our chart, and then selected the Pie Chart as the chart type
+Here, we assigned a new name, and then selected the Pie Chart as the type

 Please select the Dimension column to use in the QlikView Pie chart.
 For this example, we are adding the Country dimension to the used dimension section.
 Refer Import data from Excel to QlikView article in QlikView to understand importing the excel tables.